codeinfused/Albatross-HUD-Community/README.md

 ### File Install

-Download the autoconf file from this repo, (right-click this link and "Save link as") [ais_albatross_hud][download-url]
+Download the zipped autoconf file from this repo, (right-click this link and "Save link as") [ais_albatross_hud][download-url]

-Then move the file into the game's autoconf custom folder:
+Unzip this, and move the `.conf` file into the game's autoconf custom folder below.
+The "ProgramData" folder may be hidden, but if you copy this path and paste it into a File Explorer window, that will still open the folder.

 `C:\ProgramData\Dual Universe\Game\data\lua\autoconf\custom\`

+After extracting the file, make sure the "ais_albatross_hud_#_#_#" conf file is in the `custom` folder directly, and not inside a subfolder!
+Next you'll just need to activate it in-game.

 ### Linking Elements

 For the most part, you won't need link anything!
 Almost all needs become linked automatically, with the exception of optional radars.
 You can link multiple radars to your seat before activating the HUD.
 If you use "Rename Element" on each radar, the HUD will bring in their custom names.